andreluzz/cas-xog/README.md

 ```

 # Package creation and deploy
-The feature package should be used to deploy structures and instances in a more consolidated way.
-To use should be created a zip file with containing: a package file (.package), one or more driver files (.driver) and folders for the xml files.
+This feature should be used to deploy structures and instances in a more consolidated way.
+Should be created a zip containing: a package file (.package), one or more driver files (.driver) and folders for versions and the XOG xml files.

 ### Tag `package`